catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 The conversion of each protocol will handle the time alignment of data from each data stream.

 ## Which figures are related to which streams:
-* Figure 1 contains recordings in xml data and the currents are on the folder organization.
-It also has some confocal imaging.
+* Figure 1: Intracellular electrophysiology (VoltageClamp), Image Stacks and LineScans.
-* Figure 2 This has the image stacks (spine density) and intracellular electrophysiology data with optogenetic stimuliation (Sr-oEPSC).
+* Figure 2: This has the image stacks (spine density) and intracellular electrophysiology (CurrentClamp) data with optogenetic stimulation (Sr-oEPSC).
+The image stacks here are from two-photon laser scanning microscopy.
-* Figure 3 also intracellular electrophysiology
+* Figure 3: also intracellular electrophysiology (VoltageClamp), LineScan data
-* Figure 4 like figure 2 but also has "confocal spine density" data.
+* Figure 4: This has image stacks (spine density) like figure 2 but they come in a different format as they come from confocal microscopy.
-* Figure 5: should have fluoresence traces.
-This looks like it has two photon time
+* Figure 5: Fluorescence imaging data from two-photon laser scanning microscopy.
-* Figure 6
+* Figure 6: Intracellular electrophysiology (VoltageClamp), two-photon laser stacks for spine density and line scans.
-* Figure 7
+* Figure 7: Intracellular electrophysiology (VoltageClamp),  two-photon laser stacks for spine density, and line scans.
+Behavior scoring data (AIM) and behavioral videos.
-* Figure 8
+* Figure 8: Behavioral scoring, intracellular electrophysiology (VoltageClamp), two-photon laser stacks for spine density, and line scans.

 # Data Organization - Raw data for Figs